inxomnyaa/ItemStacks/README.md

 If you want, you can even donate me some coins and bucks: https://www.paypal.me/XenialDan

 ## Can we modify the plugin?
-Yes, due to the license.
-(Why in the world would you need to modify the plugin anyways? xD).
-Just keep my name in the authors please.
+No, please read the license.
+(Why in the world would you need to modify the plugin anyways?)